jinca/GTK/StartingGTK_C/README.md

 `sudo dnf install libgtk-3-dev`

+In case more dependences are needed

+sudo dnf install gtk3-devel gstreamer-devel clutter-devel libgda-devel gobject-introspection-devel

 In case you have not installed any development tool

 sudo dnf install @c-development @development-tools gnome-common pygobject2 dbus-python redhat-rpm-config perl-Text-CSV